kananikalpesh/dart_server_plus/README.md

 <br />

-dart_server_plus is a sophisticated Object-Relational Mapping (ORM) library for Dart, aimed at simplifying server-side development and database management.
+dart_server_plus is a sophisticated Object-Relational Mapping (DartServerPlus) library for Dart, aimed at simplifying server-side development and database management.
 It offers a robust set of features to facilitate the creation and management of servers, connections to databases, and handling of various data operations.
 With support for both MySQL and PostgreSQL databases, dart_server_plus enables you to build efficient and scalable applications with minimal effort.

 <br />